notcr0w/CodeSnip/README.md

 ---

 ## Contact
-If you encounter any bugs, edge cases, or have suggestions for improvements, feel free to reach me out at huysteve26@outlook.com.
+If you encounter any bugs, edge cases, have suggestions for improvements, or questions, feel free to reach me out at huysteve26@outlook.com.